mawais54013/PubNub-Project/README.md

 ### Prerequisites

-This is a web based site, it is responsive depending on browser size but not intended for mobile devices.
+This is a web based site, it is responsive depending on browser size and templates fits when used via mobile phone but not intended for mobile viewing.
 Your can access the site from any interest browser including [Google Chrome](https://www.google.com/chrome/), [Firefox](https://www.mozilla.org/en-US/firefox/new/), or [Safari](https://www.apple.com/safari/).

 # Built With